Usage

 }

-Combining those two approaches gives semi-dynamic behavior: translations update after an Activity reload, not instantly.
-These methods can be used with ways mentioned above (a one-time translation and translations with parameters).
+Combining these two approaches gives you semi-dynamic behavior, translations update after an Activity reload, not instantly.
+This setup works with both one-time translations and translations with parameters.

 val textFlow: Flow<String> = tolgee.tFlow("key")